OpenMatch/NeuScraper/README.md

 ClueWeb22 is the newest in the Lemur Project's ClueWeb line of datasets that support research on information retrieval, natural language processing and related human language technologies.

 The ClueWeb22 datasets are distributed by Carnegie Mellon University for research purposes only.
-A dataset may be obtained by signing a data license agreement with Carnegie Mellon University, and paying a fee that covers the cost of distributing the dataset.
+A dataset may be obtained by signing a data license agreement with Carnegie Mellon University.
 For details on how to get it, please click the following link:

 ```bash
 https://www.lemurproject.org/clueweb22/obtain.php